Gnaeus Domitius Corbulo (7 CE? - 67): Roman general, active in the Netherlands and Syria. The emperor Nero forced him to commit suicide.

 During this conflict, a Germanic pirate leader named Gannascus attacked Germania Inferior.
 He was a Cananefate by birth, but commanded a band of Chauci, who lived on the shores of the Wadden Sea in what is now the Dutch province of Groningen and German Ostfriesland.

 This was the situation when Corbulo arrived.
 According to Tacitus, the general first reestablished discipline among the legionaries.
-This may be true, but it is more likely that this is a topical remark: in ancient literature, all successful generals have to start their activities by restoring discipline.
+This may be true, but it is more likely that this is a trope: in ancient literature, all successful generals have to start their activities by restoring discipline.
 However this may be, it is certain that Corbulo used the Rhine fleet (and the legions V Alaudae and XV Primigenia?) to attack the Chauci.
 Before the Romans had reached them, they had to pass through Lake Flevo: